SzipWork/Road-Accident-Analysis-Dashboard/README.md

-# Road Accident Analysis Dashboard
+# Road Accident Pattern Analysis and Geospatial Visualization

 ## Project Overview
 This project provides a comprehensive analysis of road accident data using **Power BI**.